 Add a formula field that calculates a value based on other fields in the same table.
 In the formula field, you create an expression that uses values from fields, constants, or functions.
 For example, you can combine the first name and last name to create a single full name.
 When you have a table with product orders, you can calculate the total cost of each record based on its price and quantity.
 You can enter up to 10,000 characters in a single formula.

-Follow these steps to add a formula field to a table:
+Follow these steps to add a formula field in a table:

-- On the right pane, under the Options section, click Edit.
+- On the right pane, in the Options section, click Edit.

 - In the Formula dialog box, enter your formula.
 You can also insert built-in functions or incorporate fields of the record from the drop-down lists.
 For example, [@field:First_Name]+Space(1)+[@field:Last_Name].

 - Click Apply to close the dialog box, then click Save.

-You can now see the new formula field in Datasheet view.
-Its values represent the computation of the expression that you entered on the Table Design tab calculates the values for the Formula field.
+You can now see the new Formula field in Datasheet view.
+The expression that you entered on the Table Design tab calculates the values for the Formula field.

-- Can be passed and received as a parameter.
-To receive Formula field value as a parameter, use the following syntax [@InsertRecordFieldName].
+- To pass and receive the value of a Formula field as a parameter, use the following syntax [@InsertRecordFieldName].
 For more information, see Parameters.

-- Available for export/import as a value in CSV, Excel, or MS Access formats.
+- To export and import Formula fields as a value, use the CSV, Excel, or MS Access formats.